hashicorp/vault-client-go/docs/Secrets.md

 		log.Fatal(err)
 	}

 	key := "key_example" // string | Name of the key to deregister in Vault.
 If the key exists in Google Cloud KMS, it will be left untouched.

-    resp, err := client.Secrets.PostGcpkmsKeysDeregisterKey(context.Background(), key).Execute()
+	resp, err := client.Secrets.PostGcpkmsKeysDeregisterKey(context.Background(), key)
 	if err != nil {
-        fmt.Fprintf(os.Stderr, "Error when calling `Secrets.PostGcpkmsKeysDeregisterKey``: %v\n", err)
-        fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)
+		log.Fatal(err)
     }
+	defer resp.Body.Close()

+	io.Copy(os.Stdout, resp.Body)
 }
 ```